amirouche/socialite/README.md

 - `src/socialite/collection.py` offers an api similar to mongodb.
 - `src/socialite/sparky.py` offers an abstraction similar to rdf /
-  sparql.
+  SPARQL.
 It implements a subset of the standard that should be very easy to get started.

 `sparky` is the prefered layer.